Galser/tfe-selfsigned-with-proxy/README.md

 ```bash
 /app/logs/ptfe_atlas.stdout:2019-12-17T16:58:21.568779062Z 2019-12-17 16:58:21 [INFO] [e4a0f390-212b-4c02-b82d-76c261df7455] {:external_id=>"cv-x9Kd44cWQwmBjcZZ", :controller=>"SlugIngressController", :success=>"false", :error=>"\"Failed to reach repo\"", :msg=>"Failed to ingress slug: Failed to reach repo"}
 ```
-After fixing DNS, the correct results as above - successful triggering and apply of the TF code can be achieved.
+After fixing DNS, the correct results are as above - successful triggering and applying of the TF code can be achieved.

 This concludes the last section.